-- Hold the base of the condom when pulling out so condom comes out with penis
+- Hold the base of the condom when pulling out so condom comes out with the penis.

-- 82% effective with typical use.
-This means that on average, 8 out of 100 women using this method will get pregnant in a year.
-You can improve effectiveness by using it with another method, such as withdrawal or spermicide
+- 83% effective with typical use.
+This means that on average, 8 out of 100 people using this method will get pregnant in a year.
+You can improve effectiveness by using it with another method, such as withdrawal or spermicide.

 - 98% effective with perfect use.
-This means that if the condom is used correctly all the time, 2 out of 100 women will get pregnant in a year.
+This means that if the condom is used correctly all the time, 2 out of 100 people will get pregnant in a year.